-- "33.1.
+- "33.
+It is also worthy to note that the Supreme Court has invariably held that, in determining confusing similarity, the level of sophistication of the "ordinary purchaser" of the goods must be considered. - "33.1.
 In Philip Morris, Inc. V. Fortune tobacco Corp., 6the Supreme Court held that a comparison of the trademarks is just one of the appreciable circumstances in determining likelihood of confusion.
 The Supreme Court expressly stated that due regard must be given to the "ordinary purchaser." - "33.2.
 The character, training and education of the usual purchasers of the goods in question must be considered.
 Such purchasers are not ignorant and impressionable, but are intelligent and presumed to already have a degree of familiarity with the goods.
 This was explained by the Supreme Court in Mighty Corp. vs. E. & J. Gallo Winery, to wit: x x x - "34.
-Considering that the ordinary and regular purchasers of Respondent-applicant's souvenir cards belong to an entirely different market as opposer's target market for its playing cards, and are presumed to be sophisticated, educated and discriminating consumers being tourists, "balikbayans" and traveled Overseas Filipino Workers, there can be no likelihood of confusion between the TRICYCLE PINOY SOUVENIR CARDS mark and the BICYCLE mark. - "35.
+Considering that the ordinary and regular purchasers of Respondent-applicant's souvenir cards belong to an entirely different market as opposer's target market for its playing cards, and are presumed to be sophisticated, educated and discriminating consumers being tourists, "balikbayans" and traveled Overseas Filipino Workers, there can be no likelihood of confusion between the TRICYCLE PINOY SOUVENIR CARDS CONTAINER DESIGN AND PACKAGE (LABEL MARK) mark and the BICYCLE mark. - "35.
 The foregoing discussion clearly debunks Opposer's assertion that Respondent-applicant's application for registration is tantamount to fraud as it seeks to register and obtain legal protection for an identical or confusingly similar mark that clearly infringes upon the established rights of the Opposer over its registered and internationally well-known mark.
 It cannot be emphasized enough that Respondent-applicant's mark is in no way identical to or confusingly similar to that of opposer's, as argued in detail above. - "36.
 There is likewise no basis for the claim that Respondent-applicant's mark intends to mislead the public as to the origin, nature, quality and characteristics of the goods on which it is affixed. - "37.
-In Philip Morris, the supreme Court held that if the allegedly infringed mark does not point out the origin and/or ownership of the goods to which the mark is affixed, there can be no likelihood of confusion. - "37.1 In the said case, the petitioner alleged that respondent's MARK mark was confusingly similar to its MARK VII, MARK TEN and LARK marks.
+In Philip Morris", the supreme Court held that if the allegedly infringed mark does not point out the origin and/or ownership of the goods to which the mark is affixed, there can be no likelihood of confusion.